emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson1.md

 ### What's an Address?

-An address is something that looks like `0x` and then a bunch of random numbers and letters.
-Here's an example address on Flow: `0xe5a8b7f23e8b548f`.
+An address is something that looks like `0xe5a8b7f23e8b548f`.
 On the Flow playground, you'll see much shorter addresses like `0x01`.
 That's just to make things simpler.

-But what actually IS an address?
-Well, you can think of it as a user.
-When I want to do something on the blockchain, I need to have an account.
-Every account has an address associated with it.
-So when you see something like `0xe5a8b7f23e8b548f`, that's really just a person/thing's account that they use to store data, send transactions, etc.
+An address represents an account.
+Accounts are used to store data (your NFTs, tokens, etc), send transactions, and more.
+Wallets like Blocto, Metamask (a common wallet on Ethereum), and Dapper create accounts for you and provide a simple interface for you to interact with your account and do things with it.

-### Where Do Smart Contracts Live?
+### Where do Smart Contracts Live?

 Smart contracts are deployed to accounts.
-More specifically, an account (that has an associated address) will sign a transaction to deploy a contract to itself.
+More specifically, an account will sign a transaction to deploy a contract to itself.
 The Flow playground has automatically given us 5 accounts, namely `0x01`, `0x02`, and so on so we can easily deploy contracts.

 In the real world, you would deploy your smart contract to your account, but because this is a fake-simulation world, we can choose any account we want.

 When you want to interact with a contract, you would have to know both the name of the contract and the address where it lives.
 We'll see this more in-depth when we import stuff later on.

-### Back to Our Example
+### Back to our Example

 Let's make our contract now.
 In the empty space, type the following: